Transcript: NPR's Interview With China's Ambassador To The U.S.

 We'll see what happens in 2020.
 Perhaps it is the election that you're waiting for.
 In any case, it's democracy and there is another choice that people can make when they feel the government is not working.
 What is the way in a one-party system that you identify and correct major mistakes?

 You see, maybe our two countries have different ways of doing things, of conducting our own politics.
 In China, it's from bottom up.
-If you could spend some time in a Chinese town, a Chinese village, Chinese city, you'll find out actually people — ordinary citizens — they're talking about how they should develop their own cities, our own towns, how this should be done, that should be done, almost on a daily basis.
+If you could spend some time in a Chinese town, a Chinese village, Chinese city, you'll find out actually people — ordinary citizens — they're talking about how they should develop their own cities,their our own towns, how this should be done, that should be done, almost on a daily basis.
 So, we are following a way of consensus building from the grassroots, gradually.
 But fortunately, we have a much broader consensus among the Chinese people maybe than you have here.

 So what if the mayor or the governor is corrupt at that local level?
 I mean, what, what can they possibly do about it?